SparrowX/C-Code-from-XuetangX/README.md

 # c-plus-plus-basic
-This repository records my process of learning c++ on xuetangx.com. start in 2018-8-21.
+This repository records my process of learning c++ on xuetangx.com.
+Start at 2018-8-21.